 The role of Information, Advice and Support Coordinator involves providing vital support and stroke information to stroke survivors and their families both on the ward and at home.
-The service will operate within Durham with referrals being received from the ward, families or other healthcare professionals.
+The service will operate within Redcar and Cleveland, with referrals being received from the ward, families or other healthcare professionals.
 With a background in the caring profession, preferably with knowledge and experience of stroke, you must have the ability to communicate with people at all levels including health professionals.
 A good telephone manner, administrative and IT skills are essential and you must be a car owner/driver.